ConnectedLib/connectedlib10/modules/design-thinking/section-3-3.md

 subsection: three-three
 ---

 By testing your ideas, you will have the chance to refine and improve them.
-The iteration phase is an ongoing part of the design process (d.school, Bootleg Bootcamp 2010).
-At this point you can obtain feedback on your idea, place prototypes in front of people, and rework things as you hear critiques.
+The iteration phase is an ongoing part of the design process.<sup><a name="1" href="#fn1">1</a></sup> At this point you can obtain feedback on your idea, place prototypes in front of people, and rework things as you hear critiques.

 Here are a few ways to test and refine ideas during the iteration phase:
 - Develop scenarios and role play.
 Scenarios are stories that attempt to frame your design idea or new service in a real life (or imagined) situation.
 For instance, if you create a scenario around a new service, ask others to play out the different roles of the people affected by it.
 Role-playing might help you uncover hidden issues in implementing your design.